giftlanding/trl-actions/README.md

 - [Lambda Deploy Example](./examples/lambda-deploy-example.yml) - Complete workflow showing how to use the lambda-deploy action
 - [Update Submodules Example](./examples/update-submodule-example.yml) - Complete workflow showing how to use the update-submodule action
+- [Upload Documentation Example](./examples/upload-docs-example.yml) - Complete workflow showing how to use the upload-docs action

 ## Repository Structure